BrucePerens/internationalize/README.md

-This is important because people take offense to being referred to by a pronoun other than their preferred one, and this is even a matter of [California Law](https://leginfo.legislature.ca.gov/faces/billNavClient.xhtml?bill_id=201720180SB179)
+This is important because people take offense to being referred to by a pronoun other than their preferred one, and this is even a matter of [California Law](https://leginfo.legislature.ca.gov/faces/billNavClient.xhtml?bill_id=201720180SB179) (applying to government agencies rather than citizens).